-- 44 percent say their approach is somewhat structured, meaning someone creates a formal communication so the story is consistent, but then either leaves it up to the responsible parties to communicate or send the request via email, before letting the team follow-up with limited messaging direction.
+- 44 percent say their approach is somewhat structured, meaning someone creates a formal communication so the story is consistent, but then they either leave it up to the responsible parties to communicate it, or send the request via email, before letting the team follow up with limited guidance.

-Whenever I mention in a public event that we’re in the process of constructing research around this topic, including academic testing to determine a winning framework, people’s ears prick up: there is an appetite to know when they can get the insight they need to handle this conversation better.
+When I mention in a public event that we’ve conducted research around this topic, including academic testing to determine a winning framework, people’s ears prick up: there is an appetite to know when they can get the insight they need to handle this conversation better.
 These numbers show why there’s interest and urgency around this subject.